To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Just as it sounds, your dog may whine to get your attention.
-If you’re enthralled in your favorite show or working steadily on your computer, your dog may use whining to gently remind you that he’s here, he wants to be played with, needs to use the bathroom, or wants to go for a walk (like the boxer in the video below).
+If you’re enthralled in your favorite show or working steadily on your computer, your dog may use whining to gently remind you that he’s here, he wants to be played with, needs to use the bathroom or wants to go for a walk (like the boxer in the video below).
 In our experience, this type of whining is often accompanied by pacing or an intent stare, both of which are tough to ignore.

 Once you’ve ruled out any injurious reasons for his whiny behavior, you can set about figuring out what emotion is causing the whining — does he just whine a little when he’s excited to see you after a long day or does he whine incessantly to get your attention? — and decide from there how to handle it.

-Appeasement and Anxiety
+Appeasement & Anxiety

 We’re tackling these two types together because in both instances there’s some common ground: confidence.
 Often, when your pup whines to please and is in a submissive state, or when he whines to show anxiety, it comes back to your dog’s lack of confidence.
-Increase their confidence with reward (read: treat) based obedience classes, or one-on-one play time, all the while showing affection and rewarding confident, focused behavior.
+Increase their confidence with reward (read: treat) based obedience classes or one-on-one play time (here are the best dog toys), all the while showing affection and rewarding confident, focused behavior.

 This might be the toughest type of whining to discern: Is your dog whining to let you know he needs to go out, or simply because he’s demanding your attention?
 Either way, it’s important that while your dog is in the act of attention whining that you do not acknowledge his behavior.
 Don’t get up to let him out, don’t pet him, don’t even look in your dog’s direction while he’s in the act of whining; even scolding him is attention and will be perceived as a positive response to their actions.

 If, however, his “hellos” are getting a little out of hand, try greeting your pup with a calmer tone and demeanor — your pup will likely mirror your actions and will be a lot less likely to get rowdy (and subsequently whiny) if you don’t.
-Distracting them with an action or command as you enter — calmly of course — will also help keep your pup focused on a task rather than his or her excitement.
+Distracting them with an action or command as you enter — calmly of course — will also help keep your pup focused on a task rather than his excitement.